Enfamil Linked to Necrotizing Enterocolitis: Evidence and Risk Assessment

 References

-- PubMed: Exclusive human milk vs formula and NEC incidence
+- Study on exclusive human milk vs formula and NEC incidence

 Request a Free Case Review